Does he have on enough stickum??

 He was the first player to receive the award while playing for a team that didn’t finish as a top 10 defense with the Raiders finishing 11th.
 He did this while facing Hall of Fame WRs Steve Largent in Seattle, Charlie Joiner and Kellen Winslow in San Diego, and the electrifying John Jefferson also of the Chargers with whom he had epic battles with.

 During the 1980 season teams kept testing him and coming up snake eyes.
-If you added his 4 interceptions during the playoffs he finished with 17 interceptions in one season.
+If you added his 4 interceptions during the playoffs he finished with 18 interceptions in one season.
 If you look at that against the year Hall of Famer Deion Sanders won his NFL MVP (1994 with San Francisco) from the same position, 6 interceptions for 303 yards and 3 TDs with 2 more ints. in the postseason, it dwarfs it tremendously.
 Sanders needed another NINE interceptions just to tie him!!!
-You would have to add Deion’s next FOUR seasons with Dallas to total 17!!
+You would have to add Deion’s next FOUR seasons with Dallas and he still falls short with just 17!!
 Tremendous

 Oakland went on to win Super Bowl XV and the 80 playoffs began with a wildcard battle against Houston and former quarterback Ken Stabler.
 The Raiders prevailed 27-7 with the final points scored on Hayes intercepting Stabler and returning it 20 yards hand held high to send the Raiders to Cleveland and the divisional round.